LucyPill/Kanine_Means/README.md

 ************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************************

-# Question we hope to answer with the data:
+# Question we hope to answer with this data:
 Does the vaccine have a positive impact in reducing pocket depth cause by gum disease?

 # Deliverables: